OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 ## Technology

+- De Grey, Aubrey - Ending Aging: The Rejuvenation Breakthroughs That Could Reverse Human Aging in Our Lifetime
 - Dodrill, Christine - Musings from Within
 - Huang, Andrew - The Hardware Hacker: Adventures in Making and Breaking Hardware Kaku, Michio - The Future of Humanity: Terraforming Mars, Interstellar Travel, Immortality, and Our Destiny Beyond Earth